globaldothealth/isaric/docs/guide.md

 **pco2**: Value.
 Use context to note if this is from the same blood gas record as the *pao2*/*pH* observation.

 **pH**: Value.
 Use context to note if this is from the same blood gas record as the *pao2*/*pco2* observation.

+**pneumonia**: Bool.
+Use context to note if bacterial, viral or COP, and if the patient requires oxygen as a result (if specified in that field, don't assume that if the patient is recorded as being on oxygen elsewhere, it is related to this record of pneumonia).

 **respiratory_rate**: Value.